edineisantos/edineisantos/README.md

 # Edinei Santos

 ## About
-Data professional with an Economics degree and over 7 years of experience in the energy market.
-I have 6 years of experience as Data Analyst, 1 year as Business Analyst and 6 months as a Data Product Manager.
-My specialization includes data analysis, process automation, and API product management, enhanced by certifications in Data Science, Data Engineering, MLOps, and Data Products Management.
+Data Scientist with over 8 years of experience in data, process automation, and data product management.
+I have worked as a Data Analyst and Data Product Manager in the energy sector and currently serve as a Data Scientist at a B2B e-commerce company.
+Graduated in Economics, I hold certifications in Data Science, MLOps, Generative AI, and Data Product Management, combining technical expertise in data with business knowledge.

 ## Technologies and Tools
 I have hands-on experience with the following technologies and tools: